-What is Ruth Buzzi's Net Worth?
+What was Ruth Buzzi's Net Worth?

 Early Life and Education

-Ruth Buzzi was born on July 24, 1936 in Westerly, Rhode Island to Angelo and Rena.
-Growing up, she was raised in Stonington, Connecticut with her older brother Harold.
+Ruth Buzzi was born on July 24, 1936, in Westerly, Rhode Island, to Angelo and Rena.
+Growing up, she was raised in Stonington, Connecticut, with her older brother Harold.
 There, Buzzi went to Stonington High School, where she was the head of the cheerleading squad.
 She went on to attend the Pasadena Playhouse for the Performing Arts in California.

 Career Beginnings

 When she was 19, Buzzi began her show business career traveling with singer Rudy Vallee in a live comedy and musical revue.
 After this, she moved to New York City, where she was immediately hired to star in an off-Broadway musical revue.
 Buzzi worked alongside a number of other fledgling young performers who would later become superstars, including Barbra Streisand and Carol Burnett.
 In other work, Buzzi appeared in several television commercials.
-She garnered further recognition for her appearance on "The Garry Moore Show" in 1964, and for her performance in the stage musical "Sweet Charity" in 1966.
+She garnered further recognition for her appearance on "The Garry Moore Show" in 1964 and for her performance in the stage musical "Sweet Charity" in 1966.

 Laugh-In Breakthrough